This is a guest post from Ms Alexis Bonari, a researcher on College Scholarship.

 - Ayurvedic experts state that there are a variety of factors that contribute to draining the life out of your skin, such as stress, irregular sleeping and eating habits and tension.

-- It is also believed that food containing artificial flavors, chemicals, preservatives, and colors can also aggravate the skin as well.
+- It is also believed that food containing artificial flavors, chemicals, preservatives, and colors can also aggravate skin conditions as well.

 - If you’re hoping to experiment in Ayurveda treatments to help reduce the number of wrinkles on your face, then try massaging your face with almond oil or coconut oil before going to bed, or grate cucumbers into a face pack and lay it over your face.